iancarscadden/sidekick/src/renderer/UI_DOCS.md

 Recent UI improvements include:

 1. **Header and Branding Enhancements**:
+   - Removed Rinnegan logo for a cleaner, simpler header
-   - Added Rinnegan SVG logo to the left of the app name
+   - Retained "Sidekick" text as the app identifier
-   - Changed header text from "AI Response" to "Sidekick"
-   - Applied flexbox layout to properly align logo and text
+   - Improved header alignment with fixed 36px height
+   - Consistent vertical alignment for all header elements

 2. **Keybind Hints and Close Button Organization**:
-   - All keybind hints are grouped on the right side of the header
+   - Keybind hints display Clear, Capture, and Hide commands, removing the Move command for simplicity
+   - Each hint now shows text followed by key icons in grey squares for better visual distinction
+   - Command key (⌘) and the specific key are shown as separate elements for clearer appearance
-   - Close button is integrated into the keybinds container with matching style
+   - Close button is integrated into the keybinds container with matching sizing
    - Uses a flexbox container to align hints and close button horizontally
    - Improved return key representation with dedicated ⏎ icon and styling
-   - Consistent styling with improved readability
+   - Consistent sizing with improved readability
    - Organized to display in a logical left-to-right sequence
+   - Close button uses a React SVG icon instead of text character for better appearance
+   - Close button features a grey outline border that matches the overlay border
+   - Close button background matches the overlay for visual distinction from command hints
-   - Close button turns red on hover for clear visual feedback
+   - The SVG icon turns bright white with red background on hover for clear feedback

 3. **Code Block Enhancements**:
    - Properly positioned language label in the top-right corner of code blocks